tehnal/in-connect/README.md

 - SCRIPT STRUCTURE -
 The main script is in "connectbot.py".
 The "functions.py" script is used as storage for the functions used within the main script.

+- DISCLAIMER -
+It is worth noting that I wrote this to work well FOR ME.
+Not to be used by others.
+Which because of this, it is perfectly calibrated to my display and setup.
+If you were to reuse this, there would be a little bit of work to make it truly work.